-We can’t all live on the historic canals of the old Dutch cities.
-Let’s have a look at the short history of Dutch spatial planning and towns like Zoetermeer, Purmerend and Hoofddorp and how spatial planning in the Netherlands has changed throughout the years.
+We can’t all live on the historic canals of the old Dutch cities so let’s have a look at the short history of Dutch spatial planning and towns like Zoetermeer, Purmerend and Hoofddorp and how spatial planning in the Netherlands has changed throughout the years.

 You’re driving down the A2, not particularly enjoying the traffic but enjoying the scenery of cows, sheep and the occasional windmill.
 When all of a sudden: bamn!
 There it is, a whole new city with rows of identical houses in the middle of the ‘polder’.
 And just a bit further down the road there is supposed to be a whole town of houses on winding 70’s style streets.
 But you can’t really see it because it is located behind a ‘geluidswal’.

-Why such diversity in building on such a small piece of land?
+Why is there so much diversity in building on such a small piece of land?

 Read up the short history of Dutch spatial planning since the 1950’s.
 Also known as the story of inconsistent governance.